 Emergency Bushfire & Recovery Appeal Providing long-term help for our Australian wildlife.

-The devastation witnessed across much of Australia has become more stark over the subsequent months, and the job ahead is both urgent and long-term.
+The devastation witnessed across much of Australia became more stark over subsequent months and, with the fire season now upon us again in 2021, the job ahead is both urgent and long-term.
+We are committed to being proactive in making funding available to those who need it.

-FAME’s role in this recovery is a multi-faceted one; immediate rescue and recovery programs are required for species at risk, but their long term survival is dependent on sustainable habitat revegetation and responsible management.
+FAME’s role in bushfire response is a multi-faceted one; immediate rescue and recovery programs are required for species at risk, but their long-term survival is dependent on sustainable habitat revegetation and responsible management.

 We are working closely with our on-ground project partners to ensure the most affected programs are supported, including the funding of equipment replacement, additional staff and other logistical necessities to enable their important work to continue.